TresCulebras/FinalCapstone/README.md

-# Final Capstone
+# Final Capstone/alternative.py
- This is my first project in Python
+ This is one of my first projects in Python.
+It is important to me because during this task I learned how to use methods such as .upper(), .lower(), .split() and .append().
+Also during this task I aplyed if/else flow control structure.